hms-networks/flexy-cumulocity-connector/QUICK-START.md

 release package.

 Populate the `Host`, `BootstrapUsername`, `BootstrapPassword`, and `BootstrapTenant` fields with the corresponding values for your Cumulocity tenant.
+The `Host` field should be populated with the MQTT broker's host for your Cumulocity instance, for example, `mqtt.eu-latest.cumulocity.com` or `mqtt.us-latest.cumulocity.com`.
+Do not include the scheme or port as they are automatically selected to be https:// and 8883.

 ![Connector Configuration File Bootstrap Edit](images/ConnectorConfigBootstrap.png)